 There is an important aspect of Definition \ref{def_lt} that we want to emphasize, if we do not make any requirement about the covariant force field $\sigma$.
 For an arbitrary semispray $S$ there is always a Lagrangian $L$ and a semi-basic $1$-form $\sigma$ such that $\delta_SL=\sigma$.
-This case corresponds to the \emph{semi-variational equations} studied by Rossi in \cite[Section 2]{Rossi14}.
+This case corresponds to the \emph{semi-variational equations} studied in \cite[Section 2]{Rossi14}.
 In our analysis, we start with a given semispray $S$ and a given semi-basic $1$-form $\sigma$ on $TM$ and search for a Lagrangian $L$ such that $\delta_SL=\sigma$.
-We study these aspects in Section \ref{section_ghc}.
 More exactly, for a given semispray $S$ and a semi-basic $1$-form $\sigma$, we provide necessary and sufficient conditions, which we will call \emph{generalized Helmholtz conditions}, for the existence of a semi-basic $1$-form $\theta$ that represents the Poincar\'e-Cartan $1$-form of a Lagrangian $L$ such that $\delta_SL=\sigma$.
-We show that for the case $\sigma=0$, these generalized Helmholtz conditions reduce to the classic Helmholtz conditions, expressed in terms of a semi-basic $1$-form, as in \cite[Theorem 4.1]{BD09}.

-When the covariant force field $\sigma$ is of special type (dissipative, gyroscopic or homogeneous), there are two problems we pay attention to.
-First we specialize the problem mentioned above to the particular case of our semi-basic $1$-form $\sigma$.
-Secondly, we will not require $\sigma$ to be given together with the semispray.
-Hence, we will start with a semispray $S$ and study the existence of a Lagrangian $L$ and a semi-basic $1$-form $\sigma$ of some special type such that $\delta_SL=\sigma$.
-We study these aspects and the close relationship between the two problems in Sections \ref{section_dghc}, \ref{section_gghc} and \ref{section_hghc}.